MartinRenteria/MartinRenteria/README.md

 ### Hi there 👋

 <p>Welcome to my Github!
 I'm a full-stack software engineer based out of Bellevue, WA.
-I love to learn and the field of web deveopment.
-When am not coding I love to spend time outdoors hiking, playing video games and be with my family.
+I love to learn, solve problems, and create user-friendly applications!
+When am not coding I love to spend time outdoors hiking, playing video games and being with my family.
 I have made a lot of neat projects so feel free to check them out!  <p/>

 <p>Please follow me on LinkedIn!<p/>
 <a href="https://www.linkedin.com/in/martin-renteria/"><image src="https://img.shields.io/badge/linkedin-Martin--Renteria-blue" alt="LinkedIn Profile" /></a>
+<p>If you want to reach me for any business related inquiries, you can reach me at: renteriamp96@gmail.com/p>

 ## Languages